Ocheretovich/node/README.md

 ### Storage

-- Machines with a high performance SSD drive with at least 4 TB free
+- Machines with a high performance SSD drive with at least 750GB (full node) or 4.5TB (archive node) free

 ## Supported networks